SSShooter/react-tailwind-template-for-vibe-coding/README.md

 - latest react
 - latest tailwind
-- use vite for high build speed
+- vite for high build speed
+- zustand for less boilerplate

 you can also try branch `shadcn`